In this Article

 - Put a hat or cap on them if it’s too hot outside.

 - Use a soft-bristled hairbrush to comb your baby’s hair.

-For more tips and help contact a dermatologist or your paediatrician.
+For more tips and help contact a dermatologist.

 When Should You Visit a Doctor?

 Under most circumstances, if in the first six months, the only symptom is hair fall, there is no need to see a doctor.
 However, if your child’s hair continues to fall after the age of 6 months, visit your baby’s paediatrician or a dermatologist.
 If the hair fall is present with other symptoms like redness, itchiness, ring-like scars, boils, or pain, you must seek medical attention immediately.